augustosalazar/hex-instruction-compiler/README.md

 ## Credits

-This project was developed under the guidance and support of **OpenLab** — the open innovation and engineering lab that fosters collaborative software development, computer architecture research, and applied systems programming.
+This project was developed under the guidance and support of **Augusto Salazar Silva**.